 It is important to remember to periodically inspect your fire extinguishers because they become useless if the pressure gets low or the chemicals in the canister harden.
-The compression gas can leak and cause low pressure so, be sure to check your pressure gauges.
+The compression gas can leak and cause low pressure over time, so be sure to check your pressure gauges to ensure that they are within acceptable levels.
 There is an expiration date on extinguishers and should be adhered to.
 Tip: Inspect your fire extinguisher when you test your smoke detector batteries.

 How to use an Extinguisher in an emergency:

 Please note that the experts recommend that everyone get hands-on training before using a fire extinguisher and they are usually offered at local fire departments.
 Also, make sure to read the instructions that accompany the extinguisher after purchasing it and before you may need it.
 All fire extinguishers are similar and fairly easy to use.
 After making sure your back is to the exit and you have an escape route, pull the pin at the top of the extinguisher which will unlock the device.
 Aim the nozzle at the base of the fire and remember you are not putting out the flames but the substance that is causing the flames.
 Slowly, squeeze the lever to spray the fire retardant.
 Continue to squeeze the lever, once released, it will stop spraying.
 Use a sweeping motion to extinguish the fire, move the fire extinguisher back and forth standing at a safe distance.
 Once the flames are under control, move closer to the fire and continue to spray the retardant until all the flames are out.
 Fires can reignite, so do not immediately walk away, stay close until you know that there is no more danger.